 In September 2020, VISION was launched into space on PICASSO, a 3.5-kilogram university-class satellite built for the European Space Agency (ESA) by the Royal Belgian Institute for Space Aeronomy.
 The imager will be used to take various scientific measurements in the upper layers of the atmosphere, including solar occultation, nightglow and ozone distribution measurements.

-“Integrating atmospheric measurement instruments into a satellite the size of a carton of milk is challenging – but the scientific opportunities are massive,” explained Antti Näsilä, research team leader at VTT.
+“Integrating atmospheric measurement instruments into a satellite the size of a carton of milk is challenging – but the scientific opportunities are massive,” stated Antti Näsilä, research team leader at VTT.
 “In future, instruments like VISION can also be used to measure other gases, such as carbon dioxide and methane.”

 In early 2020, VTT also delivered an augmented reality (AR) learning and operations tool for ESA to provide astronauts the advantages of human-machine collaboration.
 According to principal scientist Kaj Helin, the tool “reduces the risk of human error and significantly speeds up the work performance”.

-Astronauts from Boeing Starliner, a programme to develop a spacecraft for transporting astronauts to and from the ISS, are now using Varjo’s VR headsets to safely train for all aspects of their mission – from pre-launch to docking to landing, as well as emergency scenarios.
+Astronauts from Boeing Starliner, a programme to develop a spacecraft for transporting astronauts to and from the ISS, are now using Varjo’s headsets to safely train for all aspects of their mission – from pre-launch to docking to landing, as well as emergency scenarios.

-“We are proud to be delivering the technology that is pushing industrial training applications to their furthest reaches – even to space,” commented Niko Eiden, the chief executive and co-founder at Varjo.
+“We are proud to be delivering the technology that is pushing industrial training applications to their furthest reaches – even to space,” commented Niko Eiden, co-founder at Varjo.
 “With our devices, astronauts can see and virtually interact with the switches and control panels inside their Starliner capsule and read the real-time data on their crew displays.
 Advancements like this have the potential to transform the way any pilot is trained.”